Social penetration theory: Blogging and online chatting

 With the advent of the Internet, blogs and online chatrooms have become ubiquitous.
 Generally, those who blog on a professional level do not disclose personal information; they only disclose information relative to the company they work for.
 However, those who blog on a personal level have also made a career out of their blogging – there are many who are making money for sharing their lives with the world.

+Social media self-disclosure has different effects on individuals with different personalities.
+For individuals with high agreeableness, social media self-disclosure has a greater impact on their online connections, because they are characterized by close interpersonal communication and emotional support, while individuals with low agreeableness are the opposite.
+This finding reveals that individual differences are important in the process of social networking, and that highly agreeable people are more likely to develop more connections even in cyberspace.

 According to Jih-Hsin Tang and Cheng-Chung Wang, bloggers tend to have significantly different patterns of self-disclosure for different target audiences.
 The online survey that asked 1,027 Taiwanese bloggers examined the depth and breath of what bloggers disclosed to the online audience, best friends, and parents, as well as nine topics they discussed.
 Tang and Wang (2012), based on their research study on the relationship between the social penetration theory and blogging, discovered that "bloggers disclose their thoughts, feelings, and experiences to their best friends in the real world the deepest and widest, rather than to their parents and online audiences.
 Bloggers seem to express their personal interests and experiences in a wide range of topics online to document their lives or to maintain their online social networks."
 Dietz-Uhler, Bishop Clark, and Howard studied online chatting, and noted that "once a norm of self-disclosure forms, it is reinforced by statements supportive of self-disclosures but not of non-self disclosures".